KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Responses to requests for volunteers and donations
 * Other relevant numbers

 Pretty Prairie, Central Kansas, West of Wichita
 ![](google-maps-and-trends/google-map-pretty-prairie-kansas.png)

 North of Kingman, South of Hutchinson, near the Amish community of Yoder

 ![](google-maps-and-trends/google-map-pretty-prairie-wichita.png)

+Notably, this may reach a different demographic segment than other forms of advertisement.